sanislearning/SimpleRAG/README.md

    pip install ollama
 Place your cat-facts.txt file in the project root folder.

-How it works
+## How it works

-Load cat facts dataset from cat-facts.txt
+- Load cat facts dataset from `cat-facts.txt`

-For each fact (chunk), generate an embedding vector using the Ollama embedding model.
+- For each fact (chunk), generate an embedding vector using the Ollama embedding model.

-Store each (fact, embedding) tuple in an in-memory vector database (vectorDB list).
+- Store each `(fact, embedding)` tuple in an in-memory vector database (`vectorDB` list).

-When a user inputs a query:
+- When a user inputs a query:

-Generate embedding for the query.
+  - Generate embedding for the query.

-Calculate cosine similarity between query embedding and all stored embeddings.
+  - Calculate cosine similarity between the query embedding and all stored embeddings.

-Retrieve top N most similar facts.
+  - Retrieve top N most similar facts.

-Construct a prompt with retrieved facts as context and feed it to the Ollama language model to generate an answer grounded in the facts.
+- Construct a prompt with retrieved facts as context and feed it to the Ollama language model to generate an answer grounded in the facts.

+---

-Notes
+## Notes

-Make sure the Ollama models are correctly installed and accessible via the Ollama CLI or API.
+- Make sure the Ollama models are correctly installed and accessible via the Ollama CLI or API.

-The cat-facts.txt file should contain clean, distinct facts about cats, one per line, to maximize retrieval effectiveness.
+- The `cat-facts.txt` file should contain clean, distinct facts about cats, one per line, to maximize retrieval effectiveness.

-This example uses an in-memory vector database for simplicity; for large datasets, consider persistent vector databases like FAISS or Pinecone.
+- This example uses an in-memory vector database for simplicity; for large datasets, consider persistent vector databases like FAISS or Pinecone.

-The cosine similarity function can be optimized or replaced with libraries such as NumPy for better performance.
+- The cosine similarity function can be optimized or replaced with libraries such as NumPy for better performance.

+---

-License
+## License

 This project is licensed under the MIT License.

 Feel free to open issues or submit pull requests to improve the project!

----